Sourton: Occupations

-From the 1881 occupational data that is available the main occupation was in agriculture with around 75 men working in agriculture, showing that the occupation within agriculture was dominated by the male workforce.
-However, the majority of the female work force in 1881 is unknown or within the domestic services which would have been the typical role of the female in this time period.
+From the 1881 occupational data that is available, the main occupation was in agriculture with around 75 men working in agriculture, showing that the occupation within agriculture was dominated by the male workforce.
+However, the majority of the female work force in 1881 was unknown or within the domestic services which would have been the typical role of the female in this time period.
 From the data that is available in 2001, the average distance that people travelled to work was 10 km with the majority of people remote working.
-The main occupation in 2001 was in the skilled trade which was mainly related to agriculture.
+The main occupation in 2001 was in the skilled trade, which was mainly related to agriculture.
 However, there are more people within managers, senior officials and professionals within the technical occupations.
-In 2011 there is an increase in skilled jobs with a higher number of people working as managing directors and senior officials and with fewer people working with agriculture showing that Sourton has changed from an agriculture workforce to a more skilled and higher paid occupations.
-Also from the 2001 data available the majority of occupations are full-time with the average person working between 30-60hours a week.
+In 2011, there is an increase in skilled jobs with a higher number of people working as managing directors and senior officials and with fewer people working with agriculture showing that Sourton has changed from an agriculture workforce to a more skilled and higher paid occupations.
+Also from the 2001 data available, the majority of occupations are full-time with the average person working between 30-60 hours a week.